axelerant/engg-handbook/content/docs/how-we-work/coding-principles-standards.md

 ## Coding Standards

-- We follow established best practices so we can easily work with each others code, and contribute back.
+- We follow established team practices so we can easily work with each others code, and contribute back.

 - We don't hard code